 Presidential Scholarship for Distinguished Achievement

 Presidential Scholarships for Distinguished Achievement recognize up to twenty first-year students who possess exceptional talents in art, dance, debate, music, and theatre.
 These $16,000 renewable scholarships are awarded on the basis of application, audition and interview.
-Preference is given to applications received by November 15.
+Applicants who submit all materials along with their WFU admission applications by Nov.
+15 will also be eligible for other University scholarships.
+Presidential Scholar applications received past Nov.
+15 will be considered as talent areas allow.

 Application Procedure for Individual Instruction Fee Scholarships

 Those students who feel they have a need and would like to apply for a scholarship to cover or partially cover their individual instruction fee should fill out the application.
 See the current semester’s deadline within the application.

 The Giles-Harris Music Competitions